 Fortunately, it’s possible to restore the old UI in all its glory, with the installation of two extra apps.
 Disable the Text extension, enable these, and you’ll be good to go!

-files_texteditor is an offical app which adds a simple but fammiliar plaintext editor to nextcloud, restoring the functionality of the original app from Nextcloud <16.
+files_texteditor is an official app which adds a simple but familiar plaintext editor to nextcloud, restoring the functionality of the original app from Nextcloud <16.

 With these installed, Nextcloud finally works the way I need it to.

-I didn’t discover this myself, but I did spent far too long looking into it.
+I didn’t discover this myself, but I did spend far too long looking into it.
 The exact instructions were from a GitHub issue.